100KM Course – Apollo Bay To Forrest

 Finish: Forrest Football Ground, Forrest, Victoria

-- 23km (63km total) Stage 2, Top of Noonday to Forrest Football Oval including the West Forrest Trails = 562m ascending and 836m descending
+- 23km (63km total) Stage 2, Top of Noonday to Forrest Football Oval including the West Forrest Trails = Still plenty of undulations but more down than up.
+Happy days!

-- 24km (Total 87km) Stage 3, Forrest Football Oval to Caspers Access Tk = 543m ascending and 472m descending
+- 24km (Total 87km) Stage 3, Forrest Football Oval to Caspers Access Tk = Constant singletrack with constant undulations.
+No big climbs.

 DESCRIPTION: This year’s race starts on the main street in Apollo Bay before heading inland and upwards with some steep climbs and spectacular views overlooking the coast and open farmland.
 The course continues to climb to the highpoint of the Otways at Mt Sabine (nearly 600m above sea level) before a massive long descent through temperate rainforest deep in the Otways.